 OneSignal is the most popular push notification solution, used by more than 70% of sites with web push (source: BuiltWith).
 OneSignal also provides mobile push notifications with more SDK Integrations than all other push platforms combined (source: TheNeura).
-Over 650,000 developers use OneSignal to deliver push notifications.
+Over 1 million developers and marketers use OneSignal to deliver push notifications.
 Our customers range from individual app developers to Fortune500 Companies.

 What makes OneSignal so special?
 Why don’t more companies build their own push system?